jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/gitweb/index.md

 1. Click **master** to compare the contents of your local copy of the master branch and the remote copy of the master branch.

-1. Confirm that the commit that you made on the testbranch branch is visible under OUTGOING.
+1. Confirm that the commit that you originally made on the testbranch branch is visible under OUTGOING.

 1. Click **PUSH**.
 Your commit moves to the HISTORY panel.